-Front Display Device Status Select Desired Device No Battery Level
+Front Display of Device Status of Select Desired Device No of Battery Level

 Each device will show the status of its two battery packs.
 The battery status information is displayed as follows;

 Pack 1 OK; this indicates a good battery voltage is present in Pack 1.
 This is represented by displaying a full battery icon.